MikeCHackett/Favorite-Artist-Blog/README.md

 I also wanted to test my mobile responsive skills.
 This was a great way to test my skills of using classes to style a page.
 I also found it useful to reuse classes throughout my webpage to make the styling process much quicker.
+I have added basic vanilla javascript to give the webpage more functionality.

 [View Project here](https://mikechackett.github.io/Favorite-Artist-Blog/)